daniebker/kindle-clip/README.md

 #### IMPORTANT

 [OpenAI is not free](https://openai.com/pricing) and using the API to generate titles will cost money.
+Kindle-Clip is using the `text-curie-001` model which costs $0.0020 / 1K tokens as of 2023-04-28.
 I recommend [setting up usage limits](https://platform.openai.com/docs/guides/production-best-practices/managing-billing-limits) in the OpenAI dashboard so you don't accidentally spend a ton of money parsing your files.
 I am not responsible if your OpenAI bill sky rockets.
 Run a test first and [monitor your usage](https://platform.openai.com/account/usage) to ensure you're not burning through tokens.

 ## Templating